elimbaum/TrinketPinball/class readme.md

 `clearGameCount()` sets the game count to zero.

 #### Motor
 `motorSpeed(percent)` sets the motor speed (from 0 to 100 percent).
-Don't run the motor too fast for too long because then it may break.
+Remember that using the motor can quickly drain the batteries.

 ### Going Home
 If you would like to work on your pinball machine at home, you'll need to install the Arduino software.
 Follow the "Super Easy Instructions" at this link: